solar11781/gatino-rag/README.md

 This project takes raw source code from one or more repositories, **splits it into meaningful chunks**, **embeds those chunks locally**, and **indexes them into a vector database** so they can later be searched or used in RAG systems.

-## Pipeline
+## Pipeline Overview

+The codebase dataset is expected to be organized by repository, where each top-level folder represents a repo.

-1. **Chunking** – Parse and split source code into structured, size-bounded chunks using Tree-sitter with rule-based fallbacks.
+1. **Chunking** – Turning raw source code into structured, size-bounded text chunks that are suitable for embedding and indexing.

+The process begins by scanning all files under `CLEANED_ROOT` and selecting only those with extensions listed in `CODE_EXTS`.
+For each file, the chunker records the repository name and the file path relative to `CLEANED_ROOT`.

+Files are read as UTF-8 with errors ignored and split into lines.
+Empty files produce no output.
+If any single line exceeds the maximum allowed chunk size, the entire file is skipped to avoid processing minified or otherwise un-splittable content that would break downstream embedding.

+For valid files, the chunker attempts to extract high-level structural spans such as functions, methods, or classes using Tree-sitter.
+If Tree-sitter fails, returns no spans, or is disabled, the system falls back to rule-based splitters using simple language heuristics.
+As a final fallback, files may be split using a purely line-based strategy.

+Each identified span is treated as a parent chunk.
+If the span is already within the size limit, it becomes a single chunk.
+If it is too large, the chunker attempts to split it further using Tree-sitter subspans when possible.
+When no structural boundaries are available, the span is split by lines with a small overlap between adjacent subchunks to preserve context.

+Before finalizing output, the chunker performs comment handling.
+Leading comments and blank lines that logically belong to a function or class are attached to the first subchunk of that span so documentation remains paired with the code it describes.
+Because this step can increase chunk size, size constraints are re-applied afterward.
+Whitespace-only chunks are discarded.

+Each resulting chunk is written as a JSON object to `code_chunks.jsonl` and includes metadata such as:

+- repository name
+- file path
+- chunk and subchunk IDs
+- start and end line numbers
+- language
+- chunk text

+Result: a clean, structured chunk dataset that preserves code structure and comments while remaining safe for embedding models.

-2. **Indexing** – Convert chunks into vector embeddings using Ollama and store embeddings with metadata in Qdrant
+2. **Indexing** – Convert the chunks into vector embeddings using Ollama and store embeddings with metadata in Qdrant

+The indexer reads `code_chunks.jsonl` line by line, skipping invalid or empty entries so partial corruption does not interrupt processing.
+A connection to Qdrant is established and the target collection is created or recreated at the start of each run to ensure a clean index.
+The collection is configured with a fixed vector size matching the embedding model and uses cosine similarity.

+Chunks are processed sequentially.
+For each chunk, the raw code text is sent to Ollama to generate an embedding.
+If embedding fails for any reason, the chunk is skipped and indexing continues.

+Each embedding is stored alongside its metadata payload.
+For efficiency, vectors are accumulated into batches before being upserted into Qdrant, with any remaining vectors flushed at the end of the run.

+Result: a fully populated Qdrant collection containing embeddings and metadata for every valid chunk, ready to be queried by search or RAG components.

-3. **Search & Validation** – Use helper scripts to inspect chunks, validate output, or perform basic vector search.
+3. **Search & Validation** – Helper scripts to inspect generated chunks, validate outputs, and perform basic vector similarity search against the indexed codebase.

 ## Project Structure